+- Custom Graphics and their locations

 - · Edge Bends

 - · Nested Networks

 - Network Background (Note: This can be set manually as standard CSS in Cytoscape.js)

 The Continuous-Discrete Editor is used to create mappings from numerical data values to discrete properties, such as fonts, shapes, or line styles.
 To edit a value for a specific region, double-click on the icon on the track.